Nernar/Minimap/README.md

 Swipe to hide minimap in a small button, press to open full-screen mode.
 Double tap or cross your fingers to change zoom.

-You can put your own head into `assets/entities/63`, it will be used as local player crosshair.
-Recommended (.png) size is 16x16 or 32x32.

 ## Integration

 Integration is carried out through ModAPI, it is enough to create a callback to wait for Minimap.